OFFLINE-GmbH/oc-mall-plugin/docs/components/address-list.md

 ## Example implementations

 ::: tip
-This component is part of the [myAccount component](./my-account.md).
+This component is part of the [MyAccount component](./my-account.md).
 You do not have to implement it separately.
 :::

 ### Display the address list